 Accounting software is one of the most indispensable tools for any business of any size.
 As a business owner, you would know how difficult it is to manage all your finances manually.
-It is responsible for simplifying financial operations through strategic planning and control of business processes within an organization.
+It is responsible for simplifying financial operations through strategic planning and control of business processes within an organisation.

 In previous days, maintaining ledger books for a business means recording every transaction on paper.
 However, businesses of all sizes use accounting software to track revenue, as well as to forecast sales, and manage inventory.
 It helps businesses to reduce human error that comes with accounting on paper and allows you to access critical information in few keystrokes.